wolfmanjm/kivy-smoothie-host/README.md

 ## On linux Desktop (and maybe windows/macos)

-Install on recent Linux and python >= 3.5 using the fast wheels installation...
+Install on recent Linux and python >= 3.5 and <= 3.6 using the fast wheels installation...

   python3 -m pip install --user --upgrade kivy